TIPS FOR MANAGING MULTIPLE PRESCRIPTIONS

 Nearly 25% of Americans take three or more medications to treat health conditions.
 Taking one medication is fairly easy to track, but juggling several prescriptions can feel overwhelming.
+From remembering when to take each one to knowing all the potential interactions, managing multiple medications requires careful attention.
+At Mederi Urgent Care in the Melrose Hill neighborhood of Los Angeles, California, our team of medical professionals offers guidance on managing multiple prescriptions.

 When managing multiple medications, it's vital to have a master list of all your drugs.
 This list is good for you and your providers and should include:

 Search the internet for printable medication sheets to help you get started, and keep the list in your wallet so you have it with you at all times.
+Update your list anytime you start or stop taking a medication.

 If you're on multiple medications, you may need to visit your pharmacist more frequently than your primary care provider.
 Use the same pharmacy for all of your medications so they can help you track them.
 They can also ensure that they all work together and discuss interactions to keep you safe.
+Additionally, when you get a new prescription, take advantage of pharmacy counseling.
+They can review the prescription with you so you know when and how much to take each day.

 Taking multiple medications requires some level of organization.
 Pill organizers are a great tool that can help.
 Select the style of organizer that best suits your medication schedule.
 You can find ones that organize by day as well as day and time.